UCSFMemoryAndAging/macpie/doc/source/api_docs/api_reference/pandas.rst

 ======

-As MACPie relies heavily on the ``pandas`` library, a rich set of methods that work with :class:`pandas.DataFrame` objects were created and are provided through this API.
-These custom methods are exposed and accessible through the :class:`pandas.DataFrame` objects themselves via an extension.
+As MACPie relies heavily on the ``pandas`` library, a rich set of methods that work with :class:`pandas.DataFrame` and :class:`pandas.Series` objects were created and are provided through this API.
+These custom methods are exposed and accessible through the :class:`pandas.DataFrame` and :class:`pandas.Series` objects themselves via an extension.

 DataFrame Accessor
 ~~~~~~~~~~~~~~~~~~